AndriaEzetendu/AndriaEzetendu.github.io/README.txt

-Andria Ezetendu Data Analyst Portfolio
+Andria Ezetendu Portfolio
+This portfolio contains some data analysis projects using python, sql, tableau and power bi